 Project Q: War, Peace and Quantum Mechanics

-Project Q is an intellectual travelogue, geopolitical thriller and cautionary tale.
-Jumping from Q Station, Sydney’s former quarantine site, to Berlin, Brussels, Copenhagen, Singapore, Ann Arbor, Silicon Valley, Shanghai and New Delhi, Project Q demystifies the theoretical origins and tracks the technological disruptions of quantum mechanics.
-As university labs, big tech and major powers compete in a global race for supremacy in quantum computing, communications and artificial intelligence, Project Q asks the critical questions, who will win, who will benefit, what will it mean?
+Project Q: War, Peace and Quantum Mechanics is a philosophical travelogue, scientific investigation and cautionary tale.
+Jumping off from Q Station, Sydney’s former quarantine site, Project Q travels to Berlin, Brussels, Copenhagen, Singapore, Ann Arbor, Silicon Valley, Shanghai and New Delhi in search of the origins and consequences of the next quantum revolution.
+As big tech, major powers and research universities compete in a new global race for supremacy in quantum computing, communications and artificial intelligence, Project Q asks the critical questions: who will win, what are the dangers, what will it mean for war and peace?

 -